EXC3ll3NTrhyTHM/vertex-k-labeling/k_labeling_algorithms_report.md

 This study demonstrates that the choice between exact and heuristic approaches for the k-labeling problem depends critically on the specific requirements of the application.
 While backtracking algorithms provide theoretical guarantees, their exponential complexity limits practical applicability.
 Heuristic algorithms offer a compelling alternative for larger instances, though at the cost of solution optimality guarantees.

 The dual-mode heuristic design proves particularly valuable, allowing users to balance solution quality and computational efficiency based on their specific needs.
-Future work should focus on bridging the gap between theoretical optimality and practical scalability through improved algorithmic techniques and hybrid approaches.
+Future work should focus on bridging the gap between theoretical optimality and practical scalability through improved algorithmic techniques, hybrid approaches and data structure optimization.

-The insights gained from this comparative analysis contribute to the broader understanding of algorithmic trade-offs in combinatorial optimization and provide a foundation for future research in graph labeling problems.

-## 6. References

-[1] Irregularity strength of circulant graphs using algorithmic approach.
-Research paper examining computational methods for determining edge irregularity strength in circulant graph families. *Available in reference_docs/Irregularity_Strength_of_Circulant_Graphs_Using_Algorithmic_Approach (1).pdf*

-[2] Research paper on k-labeling algorithms and graph theory applications.
-Technical document providing theoretical foundations and algorithmic approaches for vertex labeling problems. *Available in reference_docs/paper1_v4 (1).pdf*